About Us

 Suzy Schadel

-Suzy is an environmental engineer and associate within RMI’s Climate Intelligence Program.
+Suzy is an environmental engineer and Senior Associate within RMI’s Climate Intelligence Program.
 Her work focuses on oil and gas emissions reduction strategies and data transparency and traceability.
 Suzy assists with OCI⁺ model development and annual emissions calculations.
 Before joining RMI, Suzy worked within Shell’s Environmental & Regulatory team, at AidData researching Sustainable Development Goal 11 (SDG11), and at GHD as a project manager for water/wastewater engineering and international environmental impact assessment projects, as well as a program coordinator for the Sustainability & Resiliency program.
-She is an ENVISION Sustainability Professional, and holds a BSE in Environmental Engineering.
+She is an ENVISION Sustainability Professional and holds a BSE in Environmental Engineering.

 Contributing Researchers